onap/oom-offline-installer/ansible/application/README.md

 # Application specific configuration

 This directory is **empty** on purpose in git.
-Content in this folder is populated packaging time (see package.sh/package.conf) and can be modified if needed also on target server where package is installed.
+Content in this folder is populated in packaging time by build/package.py and can be modified if needed also on target server where package is installed.

 ## Application configuration